boveus/hyrax-wiki/Sufia-Management-Guide.md

 This will generate a file at _config/browse_everything_providers.yml_.
 Open that file and enter the API keys for the providers that you want to support in your app.
 For more info on configuring browse-everything, go to the [project page](https://github.com/projecthydra/browse-everything) on github.

-After running the browse-everything config generator and setting the API keys for the desired providers, an extra tab will appear in your app's Upload page allowing users to pick files from those providers and submit them into your app's repository.
+After running the browse-everything install generator and setting the API keys for the desired providers, an extra tab will appear in your app's Upload page allowing users to pick files from those providers and submit them into your app's repository.

 **If your `config/initializers/sufia.rb` was generated with sufia 3.7.2 or earlier**, then you need to add this line to an initializer (probably _config/initializers/sufia.rb _):
 ```ruby